 In 2013, the Bermuda Ministry of Economic Development and the Bermuda Regulatory Authority (the BRA) granted to Satellite Ventures (Bermuda) Ltd. (SVBL) (formerly SES Satellites (Bermuda) Ltd.). an SES joint venture incorporated under the laws of Bermuda, the rights to occupy the orbital position 96.2°W.L. and develop the corresponding Ku-band BSS frequency bands (12.2-12.7 GHz, 17.3-17.8 GHz).
 The 96.2°W.L. orbital position is assigned to Bermuda pursuant to the Appendix 30/30A Region 2 Plan of the ITU and the associated rights were granted to SVBL as a result of an application by SVBL to the BRA.
 SVBL is obliged to report regularly to the BRA on the development and use of spectrum at the 96.2°W.L. orbital position and to make fee payments based on the use of spectrum.
 The right of Bermuda and SVBL to occupy and develop the Ku BSS frequency bands at the 96.2°W.L. orbital position has been historically disputed by a third party, Spectrum Five LLC.
-SES and SVBL have successfully defended all such claims and the party providing satellite facilities to SVBL has received permanent authority from the US telecommunications regulator to operate EchoStar VI at the location.
+SES and SVBL have successfully defended all such claims.
 SES is not aware of any current activities by Spectrum Five to continue the dispute, however, there can be no assurance that Spectrum Five will not take such actions in the future.

-SVBL's operations at 96.2°W.L. are subject to the applicable provisions of a Licence, a Certificate of Compliance, a Certificate of Compliance, a Certificate of Coordination issued by the BRA, an Orbital Resource Use Agreement entered into between Bermuda and SVBL, Bermuda's Telecommunications Act 1986, the Satellite Network Notification and Coordination Regulations 2007, as well as the Radio Regulations of the ITU, international treaties, laws, resolutions, orders, bulletins, agreements, decrees, standards and other applicable regulatory, legal and administrative instruments.
+SVBL's operations at 96.2°W.L. are subject to the applicable provisions of a Licence, a Certificate of Compliance, a Certificate of Competence, a Certificate of Coordination issued by the BRA, an Orbital Resource Use Agreement entered into between Bermuda and SVBL, Bermuda's Telecommunications Act 1986, the Satellite Network Notification and Coordination Regulations 2007, as well as the Radio Regulations of the ITU, international treaties, laws, resolutions, orders, bulletins, agreements, decrees, standards and other applicable regulatory, legal and administrative instruments.